timsegraves/mongoid-geospatial/README.md

   mouth: {:latitude => 40.703056, :longitude => -74.026667}
 )

-# now to access this spacial information we can now do this
+# now to access this spatial information we can now do this
 hudson.source #=> {:lng => -73.935833, :lat => 44.106667}
 hudson.mouth  #=> [-74.026667, 40.703056] # notice how this returned as a lng,lat array because return_array was true
-# notice how the order of lng and lat were switched. it will always come out like this when using spacial.
+# notice how the order of lng and lat were switched. it will always come out like this when using spatial.
 # Also adds a handy distance function
 hudson.distance_from(:source, [-74,40], {:unit=>:mi})

 ```
-Mongoid Geo has extended all built in spacial symbol extentions
+Mongoid Geo has extended all built in spatial symbol extentions

 * near
   * River.where(:source.near => [-73.98, 40.77])